 In principle, the radon will continue to be released from water as the aeration process continues, until a state of equilibrium develops.
 According to Henry's Law of dilute solutions, equilibrium will occur when the water concentration and air concentration reach a fixed ratio for a certain temperature.
-This ratio, derivable from the Henry's Law constant for radon dissolved in water, is known as the partition coefficient.

-For radon in water at 20 degrees C (68 F) the partition coefficient is about 0.25, so radon will continue to release from the water until the water concentration drops to about 25 percent of the air concentration.
+This ratio, derivable from the Henry's Law constant for radon dissolved in water, is known as the distribution coefficient or partition coefficient.
+For radon in water at 20 degrees C (68 F) the distribution coefficient is about 0.25, so radon will continue to release from the water until the water concentration drops to about 25 percent of the air concentration.
 Remember that as the radon leaves the water into the air it raises the air concentration and lowers the water concentration.
-At lower temperatures the partition coefficient increases, rising to 0.51 at 0° C (32° F).
-At higher temperatures the partition coefficient decreases, dropping to about 0.11 at 100° C (212° F).
-An empirical expression for the partition coefficient of radon in water as a function of temperature can be found in [Weigel].
+At lower temperatures the distribution coefficient increases. rising to 0.51 at 0 degrees C (32 F).
+At higher temperatures the distribution coefficient decreases. dropping to about 0.11 at 100 degrees C (212 F).
+An empirical expression for the distribution coefficient of radon in water as a function of temperature can be found in [Weigel].